 Kaitlin Kamalei Jenkins, Founder of Colorful Pages

 I am a biracial woman of color: my dad is Native Hawaiian and my mom is White/Norwegian.
 I was born in Hawai’i, but spent most of my life in Seattle, Washington.
 I graduated the University of Washington and the Seattle Teacher Residency with my Masters in Teaching.
-Now, I am a 1st grade teacher and Ethic Studies curriculum writer for Seattle Public Schools.
+Now, I am a 1st grade teacher and Ethnic Studies curriculum writer for Seattle Public Schools.